Character sheaves for classical symmetric pairs: Nilpotent support character sheaves

-The group $A_K(x)$ from~ \eqref{comp group explicit} acts in the natural way on $\oh^{top}(\on{OGr}(\sigma_k/2,W_k))=\bC\oplus\bC$.
+The group $A_K(x)$ from~\eqref{comp group explicit} acts in the natural way on $\oh^{top}(\on{IGr}(\sigma_k/2,W_k))=\bC\oplus\bC$.
 The action of $A_K(x)$ on the set of irreducible (or equivalently, connected) components of $\tilde\pi_B^{-1}(x)$ is transitive when $N$ is odd but has two orbits when $N$ is even.
 In the $N$ even case we only consider one of the orbits.
-Taking into account the discussion from~\S\ref{sec-nilpotent support cs} and the explicit description of the action of $A_K(x)$ on $\oh^{top}(\on{OGr}(\sigma_k/2,W_k))$ we conclude that the IC sheaves in Theorem~\ref{nil thm-2} are character sheaves with nilpotent support.
+Taking into account the discussion from~\S\ref{sec-nilpotent support cs} and the explicit description of the action of $A_K(x)$ on $\oh^{top}(\on{IGr}(\sigma_k/2,W_k))$ we conclude that the IC sheaves in Theorem~\ref{nil thm-2} are nilpotent support character sheaves.